 If the CC&Rs do limit increases, however, it's not always good news.
 If the limitations are too severe, the HOA might be prevented from collecting enough money to properly maintain and operate the development.
 For example, a 2% annual limitation on dues hikes might be a problem if cost of living increases are averaging 5% per year.
 A shortage of funds can mean that the development's common areas fall into disrepair.
 This can hurt property values in the entire development.
 So, while you might keep some coin in your pocket because of lower dues, the value of your home might decrease.

 Depending where your development is located, state laws might regulate assessment amounts and dues increases.
 Some states limit assessments to a certain amount per year, or require the approval of some or all the members (homeowners) before the HOA can raise dues more than a certain percentage.

-Although there is a risk of an HOA facing a money shortage if dues and assessments are limited under state law, unlike CC&R limitations, state legal limits are typically fairly generous (such as Arizona’s maximum 20% annual dues increase).
+Although there is a risk of an HOA facing a money shortage if dues and assessments are limited under state law, unlike CC&R limitations, state legal limits are typically fairly generous.
 Also, since state law limitations typically leave the final vote to the members (homeowners), hopefully the homeowners will approve greater increases if necessary to keep the development from severely deteriorating.